U.S. History Lesson Plans and Resources

 The Civil Rights Movement

-A lesson plan for grades 6-8 from The Discovery Channel School.
-See also Civil Rights: An Investigation for a high school lesson plan.
+A lesson plan for grades 6-8 from The Discovery Education.
+See also Learning to Respect Each Other for a K-5 lesson and Civil Rights: An Investigation for a high school lesson plan.

 Teaching with Documents: The Civil Rights Act of 1964 and the Equal Employment Opportunity Commission